Links on Youtube – The ultimate guide to getting the best results

 Your banner link in also associated with the analytics feature.
 This means that you will get statistics about how many clicks your primary banner got.

-Many YouTubers who want to give shoutouts to other pages and references to songs in their video use the phrase “Links are in the description”.
+Learning how to add links to video description is very easy in this day and age.
+Many YouTubers who want to give shout outs to other pages and references to songs in their video use the phrase “Links are in the description”.
 It is an easy way to promote your secondary channel or for affiliate marketing.

 There are however a few challenges to sharing links in the description.
 The first one is that people usually use the link without copying the Hypertext Transfer Protocol Secure.
 Not using “https” with the link you use in the description will make the link you share seem as normal text.